How we work

 worked at the Parliamentary Assembly of the Council of Europe.

-Sarah Ramsey was called to the Bar in 2012 and has a broad commercial and civil practice at 3 Hare Court, Temple.
-Sarah has a particular interest in public and administrative law.
+Natasha Jackson was called to the Bar in 2015 and has a broad public, commercial and civil practice at 3 Hare Court.
+She has a particular interest in constitutional and human rights law, with a focus on disputes with an international or cross-border elemant.